Enhancing Preference-based Linear Bandits via Human Response Time: Problem setting and preliminaries

-Given a query $x\coloneqq z_1-z_2\in\mathcal{X}$, we model human choices and response times using the difference-based EZ-Diffusion Model (dEZDM)~\citep{wagenmakers2007ez,berlinghieri2023measuring}, integrated with a linear utility structure.
-(For a detailed comparison with other models, see \cref{app:sec:literature:1}.)
-This model views human choice-making as a stochastic evidence accumulation process for comparing the two options.
-As shown in \cref{fig:setting:DDM:1}, upon receiving a query $x$, the human first spends a fixed amount of non-decision time, denoted by $t_{\text{nondec}}>0$, to perceive and encode the query.
-Then, evidence $E_x$ accumulates over time according to a Brownian motion with drift $x^\top\theta^*$ and two symmetric absorbing barriers, $a>0$ and $-a$.
-Specifically, at time $t_{\text{nondec}}+\tau$ where $\tau\geq 0$, the evidence $E_{x,\tau}=x^\top\theta^*\cdot \tau + B(\tau)$, where $B(\tau)\sim\mathcal{N}(0, \tau)$ is standard Brownian motion.
-This process continues until the evidence reaches either the barrier $a$ or $-a$, at which point a decision is made.
+Given a query $x\coloneqq z_1-z_2\in\mathcal{X}$, we model human choices and response times using the difference-based EZ-Diffusion Model (dEZDM)~\citep{wagenmakers2007ez,berlinghieri2023measuring}, integrated with our linear utility structure.
+(See \cref{app:sec:literature:1} for a comparison with other models.)
+This model interprets human decision-making as a stochastic process in which evidence accumulates over time to compare two options.
+As shown in \cref{fig:setting:DDM:1}, after receiving a query $x$, the human first spends a fixed amount of non-decision time, denoted by $t_{\text{nondec}}>0$, to perceive and encode the query.
+Then, evidence $E_x$ accumulates over time following a Brownian motion with drift $x^\top\theta^*$ and two symmetric absorbing barriers, $a>0$ and $-a$.
+Specifically, at time $t_{\text{nondec}}+\tau$ where $\tau\geq 0$, the evidence is $E_{x,\tau}=x^\top\theta^*\cdot \tau + B(\tau)$, where $B(\tau)\sim\mathcal{N}(0, \tau)$ is standard Brownian motion.
+This process continues until the evidence reaches either the upper barrier $a$ or lower barrier $-a$, at which point a decision is made.
 The random stopping time, $t_x\coloneqq\min\left\{\tau>0\colon E_{x,\tau}\in\left\{a, -a\right\}\right\}$, represents the decision time.
 If $E_{x,t_x}=a$, the human chooses $z_1$; if $E_{x,t_x}=-a$, they choose $z_2$.
-The choice outcome is denoted by the random variable $c_x$, where $c_x=1$ if $z_1$ is chosen, and $-1$ if $z_2$ is chosen.
+The choice is represented by the random variable $c_x$, where $c_x=1$ if $z_1$ is chosen, and $-1$ if $z_2$ is chosen.
 The total response time, $t_{\text{RT}, x}$, is the sum of the non-decision time and the decision time: $t_{\text{RT}, x}=t_{\text{nondec}}+t_x$.
-The choice probability, choice expectation, and decision time expectation are as follows \citep[eq.~(A.16) and (A.17)]{palmer2005effect}:
+The choice probability, expected choice, choice variance, and expected decision time are given as follows \citep[eq.~(A.16) and (A.17)]{palmer2005effect}:

+This choice probability matches that of the \citet{BradleyTerry1952} model.
+If the learner relies solely on choices, then our bandit problem reduces to the transductive linear logistic bandit problem~\citep{jun2021improved}.